carbon-language/carbon-lang/llvm/docs/README.txt

 Checking links
 ==============

-The reachibility of external links in the documentation can be checked by
+The reachability of external links in the documentation can be checked by
 running:

     cd docs/